Manazo Kobayashi: RISE Flyweight title reign

 Kobayashi was scheduled to fight the former J-GIRLS and WPMF Japan Bantamweight champion Madoka Jinnai at RISE 144, for the inaugural RISE Women's Flyweight title.
 However, Jinnai later withdrew due to an injury.
 RISE would subsequently promote Kobayashi to regular champion status.
 Kobayashi was rescheduled to fight Suzuka Tabuchi in a non-title match.
 Tabuchi won the fight by a majority decision.

 As Tabuchi beat Kobayashi in a non-title match, the two of them were immediately scheduled to fight a rematch with the title on the line.
 Kobayashi was more successful in the rematch, managing to defend her title through a unanimous decision victory.

 Kobayashi was scheduled to fight the RISE Mini Flyweight champion Hinata Terayama, in a 49.5 kg catchweight bout, at RISE GIRLS POWER 5.
 She lost the fight by majority decision, with scores of 30-29, 30-29 and 29-29.

 Kobayashi was scheduled to challenge the reigning Glory Women's Super Bantamweight champion Tiffany van Soest at Glory 80 on March 19, 2022.
 She lost the fight by a fifth-round technical knockout.

 Kobayashi faced Do Kyung Lee in a rematch at RISE 160 on July 29, 2022.
 The non-title bout was a rematch of their April 14, 2018 meeting, which Kobayashi won by unanimous decision.
 She won the rematch by unanimous decision, as well, with all three judges scoring the bout 30-26 in her favor.

 Kobayashi faced the Enfusion Women's Strawweight champion Tessa de Kom in a non-title bout at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
 She lost the fight by unanimous decision, with scores of 30-29, 29-28 and 29-28.

 Kobayashi made her second RISE title defense against Tessa de Kom at RISE 168 on May 28, 2023.
 She lost the fight by unanimous decision, with scores of 50–47, 49–47 and 49–48.

 Later RISE career

 Kobayashi faced Melty Kira at RISE 171 on August 18, 2023.
 She won the fight by unanimous decision.

 Kobayashi faced Arina Kobayashi in an open finger gloves bout at RISE 178 on May 19, 2024.
 She lost the fight by unanimous decision after being scored a knockdown in the second round.

 Kobayashi faced KOKOZ at RISE 186 on February 23, 2025.
 She won the fight by unanimous decision.

 Kobayashi challenged Tessa de Kom for the RISE Flyweight title at RISE 189 on June 29, 2025.
 She lost the fight by unanimous decision.

+Kobayashi announced her retirement from fighting at RISE 201 on August 29, 2026.